scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.1-to-5.2/upgrade-guide-from-5.1-to-5.2-generic.rst

 * Backup the configuration file
 * Stop ScyllaDB
 * Download and install new ScyllaDB packages
+* (Optional) Enable consistent cluster management in the configuration file
 * Start ScyllaDB
 * Validate that the upgrade was successful